 I hope Rockstar games TAKE YOU to court for unreasonable restrictions of their right to freedom of expression causing them loss of revenue.
 Every day this game is not allowed to be released will cost them money, because of piracy etc. You surely

-you are a business yourselves aren't you?
+you.
+After all, you are a business yourselves aren't you?

 I have just signed a petition asking the Prime Minister to leave you people alone:

 I think I made a grave mistake.
 The BBFC should be disbanded, as an insult to freedom of expression of adults.
 We don't have people reading our books before we can buy them.
 Why do we need them to read our videos and play our games?

 To keep censoring and banning people's video games is surely the easiest way to ensure the future demise of the BBFC as a censor.